-As 2018 comes to a close, we can reflect on the year as a good one for the gambling industry in the U.S. Many changes have taken place, from online gambling legislation to the introduction of sports betting.
+As 2018 comes to a close, we can reflect on the year as a good one for the gambling industry in the USA.
 One of the main takeaways from 2018 is that states are becoming more open to the idea of online casino gaming, something that will hopefully continue in 2019.

 Top 10 Online Gambling Highlights of 2018

 The following list is a recap of some of the main online gambling events and news that made U.S. headlines in 2018.

 Right before summer this year, the Pennsylvania Gaming Control Board decided to start the application process for land-based casinos to begin applying for online gaming licensing.
 Applications began rolling in July, with venues such as Parx Casino, Mount Airy Casino Resort, and SugarHouse Casino looking to offer online casino and poker gaming.

 Pennsylvania legalized online gaming in late 2017 and have used 2018 as a time to set up operations, including the licensing process.

 In July of this year, online casino operator Bovada decided to change the look and feel of their site with a new relaunch.
 Tweaks were made to the navigation of the site as well as creating a new look for the brand.

 Players now have access to a faster and easier experience, which means better gameplay.
 The site changed for both desktop and mobile devices, providing a better option for all players.